qiskit-community/bicycle-architecture-compiler/crates/bicycle_benchmark/README.md

 {"Rotation":{"basis":["I","Y","Y"],"angle":"0.78539816339744830961566084581"}}
 ```

-This executable provide and example of the library function provided by this crate.
+This executable provides an example of the library function provided by this crate.
 The executable itself is not used elsewhere.

 But the library function `bicycle_benchmark::random::random_rotations` is used